balena-os/balena-supervisor/README.md

 ## Running a supervisor locally

 This process will allow you to run a development instance of the supervisor on your local computer.
 It is not recommended for production scenarios, but allows someone developing on the supervisor to test changes quickly.
-The supervisor is run inside a resinOS instance running in a container, so effectively it's a Docker-in-Docker instance (or more precisely, [balenaEngine](https://github.com/resin-os/balena-engine)-in-Docker).
+The supervisor is run inside a balenaOS instance running in a container, so effectively it's a Docker-in-Docker instance (or more precisely, [balenaEngine](https://github.com/resin-os/balena-engine)-in-Docker).

 ### Set up `config.json`